The British Army in the Boer Wars: An Overview

 British Commanders

-• Field Marshal Lord Roberts VC — Replaced Buller in January 1900 and conducted the conventional phase that captured the Boer capitals.
-“Bobs” was enormously popular with the troops but left South Africa prematurely, declaring the war “practically over” — it was not.
+• Field Marshal Lord Roberts VC — replaced Buller and conducted the conventional phase that captured the Boer capitals.
+“Bobs” was enormously popular with the troops but left South Africa prematurely.

-• Lord Kitchener — Succeeded Roberts and fought the brutal guerrilla phase.
-His scorched-earth and camp policies won the war but damaged Britain’s international reputation permanently.
+• Lord Kitchener — succeeded Roberts and fought the guerrilla phase.
+His scorched-earth and camp policies won the war but damaged Britain’s reputation permanently.
+[2]

-• General Sir Redvers Buller VC — The initial commander, blamed for the disasters of Black Week (December 1899) when British forces suffered three defeats in a single week at Stormberg, Magersfontein, and Colenso.
+• General Sir Redvers Buller VC — the initial commander, blamed for Black Week and the disasters at Colenso and Spion Kop.

 Boer Leaders

-• Paul Kruger — President of the Transvaal and the symbolic figurehead of Boer resistance.
-Fled to Europe in 1900 and never returned.
+• Paul Kruger — President of the Transvaal, the symbolic figurehead of Boer resistance.
+Fled to Europe in 1900 and died in exile in 1904.

-• Jan Smuts — The youngest commando leader, who led a daring raid deep into the Cape Colony.
+• Jan Smuts — commando leader who raided deep into the Cape Colony.
 Later served as a British Field Marshal in both World Wars and helped draft the preamble to the United Nations Charter.

 Imperial and Colonial Troops